 - ⅓ cup coconut yoghurt

-- Add chia seeds to a medium sized bowl.
+- Add chia seeds, vanilla extract and maple syrup to a medium sized bowl.

 - nuts & seeds